MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 > SharePoint lists/libraries now have the capability to index columns automatically.
 But like all automated processes, it may not index the *right* column for your users.
 Don't count on this to save you.
 Plan ahead.

 It's important to take this action early - SharePoint on premise (2013) won't let you create an Index past 5000 items, and SharePoint Online won't let you create on past 20,000 items.
 Once you cross those lines, it is difficult to correct.
 You have to delete lists items to get back down below the limit, and then index the columns.
-(See linked article below for guidance on that)

 ### Column types that can be Indexed